theaji/misc-scripts/Python/speedtest/README.md

-# SpeedTest
+# README

-Quick script to measure download/upload speeds and ping latency on a device
+- This folder contains a python script to perform a speedtest and ping latency test on a node.
+- A bash script is included to configure a virtual environment before running the script.